lrbmike/APIKeyRotator/README.md

 ## Core Features

 *   **Centralized Key Management**: Manage API key pools for all services in a unified web interface.
-*   **Dynamic Key Rotation**: Atomic rotation based on Redis to effectively distribute API request quotas.
+*   **Dynamic Key Rotation**: Atomic rotation based on in-memory cache to effectively distribute API request quotas.
 *   **Type-Safe Proxies**:
     *   **Generic API Proxy (`/proxy`)**: Provides proxy services for any RESTful API.
     *   **LLM API Proxy (`/llm`)**: Offers native streaming support and an SDK-friendly `base_url` for large model APIs compatible with OpenAI's format.
 Supported providers include **OpenAI, Gemini, Anthropic**, etc.
 *   **Highly Extensible Architecture**: The backend uses an adapter pattern, making it easy to extend support for new types of proxy services in the future.
 *   **Secure Isolation**: All proxy requests are authenticated via global keys, with support for multiple keys to protect real backend keys from being exposed.
+*   **Lightweight Deployment**: Uses SQLite database and in-memory cache, single executable file can run without additional services.
-*   **Dockerized Deployment**: Provides a complete Docker Compose configuration for one-click startup of the backend, frontend, database, and Redis.
+*   **Dockerized Deployment**: Provides a complete Docker Compose configuration for one-click startup of all services.

 ## Quick Start